Semen AnalysisSemen Analysis

 • Focus the Neubauer Ruled Chamber in the microscope and fill it with the above cement mixture.

-• Wait five minutes after filling the chamber and focus the sample at 10 and count the amount of sperm in the two large square boxes.
+• Wait five minutes after filling the chamber focus the sample at 10 and count the amount of sperm in the two large square boxes.

 • The volume in 2 large boxes is sq mm 2.